 Download the whitepaper: Accessibility for Developers

-One easy way to make sure that you are creating accessible web apps is to start with components from the Kendo UI libraries.
-Our components are all WCAG complaint and give you great functionality from grids and charts to schedulers and pickers.
+One easy way to make sure that you are creating accessible web apps is to start with components from the Kendo UI component libraries for Angular, React, Vue and jQuery.
+Our components are all Section 508 and WCAG complaint and give you great functionality from grids and charts to schedulers and pickers.
 Get a head start on your app's UI and a head start on accessibility compliance at the same time.

 Learn more about: Kendo UI